No-nonsense tools for thriving in the digital space

 DNS

 Nearly everything you do on the Internet begins with DNS.
 Each time you visit a website, there is a request asking some DNS server for its IP address.
-Most people never change DNS settings on their devices, so why bother?
-Three reasons: speed/performance, security and privacy.
-Whoever controls the DNS can see in the logs which sites you're looking for or visiting, can blocklist certain content or in extreme scenarios do nasty tricks to your traffic.
-That is why DNS monitoring is loved by governments to gather intel on the internet use and by internet providers to use the data for marketing purposes.
-If this is not convincing enough, choosing the right DNS servers will often speed up and enhance the performance of your internet connection.
+Most people never change DNS settings on their devices — yet whoever controls the DNS can see which sites you're visiting, blocklist content, or in extreme scenarios manipulate your traffic.
+Choosing the right DNS servers will also often speed up your internet connection.

 VPN & Tor